raganwald-deprecated/homoiconic/2013/02/prototypes.md

-# Classes vs Prototypes in JavaScript
+# Classes vs. Prototypes in JavaScript

 *From time to time people mention that they're heard that JavaScript doesn't have classes, that it uses "prototypical inheritance," and what is the difference between class-based inheritance and prototype-based inheritance?*